ferrine/ferrine.github.io/content/pages/about.md

 All this Bayesian stuff leads not to Rome but to [PyMC3](https://github.com/pymc-devs/pymc3).
 That meeting seemed to be unavoidable.
-I was looking for ADVI algo implementations, these guys implemented one on top of Theano.
+I was looking for ADVI algo implementations and they've implemented one on top of Theano.
 I was not satisfied with it and decided to refactor.
-It passed for 1.5 years, I was rewriting it, adding some novel algorithms, generalising the implementation.
+It had passed for 1.5 years, I was rewriting it, adding some novel algorithms, generalising the implementation.
 OSS experience is the one I value the most.
 It gives you a lot: people, development and collaboration skills, sense of responsibility.
 It also teaches you to always have a roadmap, plan longer-term.